"Famous quote goes here"

 The Beauty of extinct life

 But the true poetic beauty of extinct life is to see it today.
 Every fossil is just as unique as the lifeform that it represents, because they only lived once.
 There were many Tyrannosaurs, but only one Sue.
 There were many Australopithecuses, but only one Lucy.
 There are many Homo sapiens today, but only one You.
 They lived millions of years ago, when everything was different, and through the unlikely process of fossilization, they managed to show themselves today.
-See that all of these individual lifeforms expand into what it seems to be an infinite realm of variety, paving the way to today, in the mysterious but wonderfully real path of evolution.
+See that all of these individual lifeforms expand into what it seems to be an infinite realm of variety, showing us the many forms that life can take.
+It expands our vision and invites us to broaden our imagination.

 But that's just the way I see it, anyway.